stephenh/stephenh.github.com/_posts/2012-05-08-whats-wrong-with-a-schema.markdown

 Particularly in a long-lived application, where the maintenance phase is longer than the initial development phase (as it should be in all successful projects, I think), it seems like constantly having to think with "what might the data from last month, six months, 12 months ago look like?" would get tiresome.

 Musing further, and thinking specifically of MongoDB's assertion of "schema-less == simplicity".
 I'm sure this applies during the initial development phase--when there is no production data around, and you as a developer want to put 10 rows of whatever test data you want in your local data store, sure, it's simple to not have a schema.

-But my naive impression is that this initial simplicity will not bear itself out throughout the life cycle of an application, and in the long-term actually become a burden.
+My assertion is that this initial simplicity will not bear itself out throughout the life cycle of an application, and in the long-term will actually become a burden.

 Sometimes Schema-less is Warranted
 ----------------------------------